 By far, the largest portion of the College's net position is its investment in capital assets, including land, buildings, machinery and equipment, less any related debt, including capital leases, used to acquire those assets.
-Net position investment in capital assets was \$44,083,083 at June 30, 2023, representing 95% of total net position.
-Net position investment in capital assets The College received capital appropriations from the increased by \$788,415 in FY23.
-Commonwealth totaling \$2,442,186.
+Net position investment in capital assets was \$42,872,438 at June 30, 2024, representing 94.5% of total net position.
+Net position investment in capital assets decreased by \$1,210,645 in FY24.
+This decrease is attributed to an increase in accumulated depreciation related to capital projects placed in service.
+Other activity includes capital appropriations received from the Commonwealth totaling \$482,854.
 The College uses capital assets to provide services to students, faculty, and staff; consequently, these assets are not available for future spending.
-Although the College's investment in its capital assets is reported net of related debt, note that the resources needed to repay this debt must be provided from non-capital sources, since the capital assets themselves cannot be used to liquidate these liabilities.
+Although the College's investment in its capital assets is reported net of related debt, note that the resources needed to repay this debt must be provided from noncapital sources, since the capital assets themselves cannot be used to liquidate these liabilities.
 Also, in addition to the capital asset activity noted above, which is reflected in the College's financial statements, the Commonwealth of Massachusetts regularly provides financing for certain capital projects through the issuance of general obligation bonds.
 These borrowings by the Commonwealth are not reflected in these financial statements.
-Additional information about the College's capital assets can be found in Note 7 on page 33 of the Notes to the Financial Statements.
+Additional information about the College's capital assets can be found in Note 6 on page 34 of the Notes to the Financial Statements.

-The College's long-term debt consists of Clean Renewable Energy Bonds (CREB) of \$131,601 as well as accruals for compensated absences and workers compensation.
+The College's long-term debt consists of Clean Renewable Energy Bonds (CREB) of \$87,734 as well as \$27,125 related to the SBITA liability and accruals for compensated absences and workers compensation.
 The accrual for compensated absences consists of the long-term portion of vacation and sick pay relating to employees on the College's payroll.
-See Note 8 on page 34 of the Notes to the Financial Statements for more information on long-term liabilities.
+See Note 7 on page 35 of the Notes to the Financial Statements for more information on long-term liabilities.

-A portion of the College's net position, \$336,537 in FY23 (\$77,838 in FY22), represents resources that are subject to external restrictions on how they must be used.
+A portion of the College's net position, \$201,757 in FY24 (\$336,537 in FY23), represents resources that are subject to external restrictions on how they must be used.